davlin0222/word-fabricator/README.md

 ## `blueprint`\*

-An object where the values is an array of all letters which are allowed to follow the letter to the left (the object key).
+An object where the values is an array of different letters, or rather segments, which are allowed to succeed after the letter segment which is its key.
+Segments are either one letter or multiple in one string

 ```js
 blueprint: {